 Found yourself craving the warmth only a heated blanket can bring?
-Electric blankets are a great way to cozy up inside and find a warmer way to hang out under covers.
+Electric blankets are a great way to cozy up inside and find a warmer way to hang out under covers while in apartments for rent in Lubbock.
 However, you may have also asked yourself, “are electric blankets safe?”.

 While anything with a plug can pose some risk, electric blankets come with some additional myths.
 So what’s fact and what’s fiction?
 Keep reading to learn about what you should worry about if you want to enjoy an electric blanket safely.

 When everything freezes outside and the cold has crept into your home, an electric blanket might feel like the perfect solution.
 A heated blanket can keep you warm without blowing dry air at you or require you to raise your heat all over the house along with the bill.